 In order to qualify for the National Championships riders must achieve at least 60% in their class at their Regional Qualifier.
-Qualifying classes will be split into junior and senior sections.
-The top two riders in each section achieving 60% or above will qualify for the National Championships.
-In sections of 10 or more the first 3 will qualify.
-If the

-1st and 2nd placed riders are unable to go, only the 3rd and 4th placed riders may be nominated to go subject to the conditions above
+Qualifying classes will be split into junior, senior and open sections.
+The open section riders will compete in the open class.
+The top two riders in the junior and senior section achieving 60% or above will qualify for the National Championships.
+The winner in the open section achieving 60% or above will qualify for the National Championships.
+If the 1st and 2nd placed riders are unable to go, only the 3rd and 4th placed riders may be nominated to go subject to the conditions above.